hidro-iri/Borinot/operation/3_laptop_bringup.md

 - Borinot's State: Visualizer for Borinot intern state (pose, orientation, etc)
 - MPC Interface: Control the mpc and the arm

-:Warning: This second window is use to send command, be careful about the value you are sending
+⚠️: This second window is use to send command, be careful about the value you are sending

 **Tip: Don't close these windows between flight as you can load previous command through the History**